Sonja Boehmer-Christiansen

 Sonja Boehmer-Christiansen (born 1942) is an Emeritus Reader in the Department of Geography at the University of Hull in Kingston upon Hull England, where she taught environmental policy, management and politics.
 She was editor of the journal Energy & Environment from 1998 to 2017.

 Early life and education

 Sonja Boehmer-Christiansen was born in Dresden, East Germany.
-In 1956, she moved to Adelaide, South Australia, where she obtained a BA with Honours in Geomorphology from Adelaide University while also studying climatology, geology, physical geography and German literature.
+In 1956, she moved to Adelaide, South Australia, where she obtained a BA with Honours in Geomorphology from the University of Adelaide while also studying climatology, geology, physical geography and German literature.
 She moved again to England in 1969 and later attended the University of Sussex where she first obtained an MA followed by a DPhil in International Relations in 1981.
 Her doctoral thesis was titled, Limits to the international control of marine pollution.

 Career

 Boehmer-Christiansen joined the Science and Technology Policy Research Unit (SPRU) at the University of Sussex in 1985, working for a decade as a Research Fellow and then later as a visiting fellow.
 Since the mid-1990s she had taught environmental policy, management and politics in the Geography Department at the University of Hull.
 As an Emeritus Reader she still works from the University of Hull's Geography Department.

 She is a past member of the United Nations Environment Programme (UNEP) Stakeholder Forum for a Sustainable Future.